helioadriano/Developer/README.md

     salary_year_avg DESC
 LIMIT 10
 ```
-Here´s the breakdown of the top data analyst jobs in 2023:
+Here's the breakdown of the top data analyst jobs in 2023:
-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to 650,000, indicating significant salary potential in the field.
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing broad interest across different industries.
-- **Job Title Variety:** There´s a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top_Paying_Roles](1_top_paying_roles.png)